grisu48/unsplit/README.md

 This is a really simple tool to merge file that have been splitted using the 'split' command.
 The tools appends all the given files to the first one on-place.

+## Build instructions

+A simple make should do the job for most systems make

+The Makefile is trivial and can be edited easily.
+For installing the program in the system use sudo make install

 ## Usage

 For instance to merge the files xaa xab xac and xad, type: